citizenlab/chat-censorship/livestream/README.md

 Data collected between [March 2015 to September 2016](https://github.com/citizenlab/chat-censorship/blob/master/livestream/livestream_keywords_05_15_09_16.csv) described [here](https://netalert.me/harmonized-histories.html)

 Note that raw collection data is available in directories ending in \*-raw-data.
+Each file represents an observed update to a list, as measured via hourly collection, and contains the contents of the list at that time indicated by the file's name (in UTC).
+For instance, [yy-raw-data/hlist/2015-02-15-11.plain](https://github.com/citizenlab/chat-censorship/blob/master/livestream/yy-raw-data/hlist/2015-02-15-11.plain) is YY's "high" list on January 2 2015 11:00am UTC.

 Keywords were translated to English using combination of machine and human translation.
 Based on interpreting these translations with contextual information, we coded each keyword into content categories grouped under six general [themes](https://github.com/citizenlab/chat-censorship/blob/master/themes_keyword_censorship.csv) according to a [code book](https://github.com/citizenlab/chat-censorship/blob/master/categories_keyword_censorship.csv)